kbase/project_guides/Acknowledgment_guidelines.md

 6. Using KBase as part of your own scientific research does not require KBase funding acknowledgement.

+7. Papers that acknowledge KBase support (among other funding sources) should ensure proper and generous acknowledgement and/or authorship of the contributions of KBase team members.

+8. Papers that list KBase as the sole funding source should be about deployed functions in KBase, science performed directly to support the creation or testing of KBase functionality, or may be a review.
+Proper acknowledgement and authorship rules apply.

+## Classes of research products that should cite KBase

 The following classes of outputs should always cite KBase: